MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 The _IncludeFileExtensions_ property contains the list of file extensions that will be served from the CDN.

 > [!NOTE]
-> Depending on if you have configured your tenant CDN to either be public or private, the default file extensions will be different between public and private.
+> The default file extensions are different between public and private.

 The _ExcludeRestrictedSiteClassifications_ property contains the site classifications that you want to exclude from the CDN.
 For example, you can exclude sites marked as **Confidential** so content from sites with that classification applied will not be served from the CDN.